Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 From humble beginnings in a 1940s Japanese garage to a multi-trillion dollar company operating around the world, Honda has come a long way and has become known manufacturing reliable vehicles.
-If you’re looking to finance a new or used Honda, you have several options available.
-And you may even be able to score a special discount, depending on what dealership you’re buying from.
+If you’re looking to finance a Honda, whether new or used, you have several options available.

-There are multiple ways to finance your next Honda.
 While it may be tempting to go straight to the dealership, you could save money by comparing your car loan options first.
-Visiting different banks, credit unions and online lenders could not only help you score a lower rate — after all, you don’t have to pay the middleman — but could also put you in a better position to negotiate your car’s price.
-Another option is to take out a personal loan, though this typically comes with higher APRs since your loan won’t be secured by the car you’re buying.
+Visiting different banks, credit unions and online lenders could not only help you score a lower rate — after all, you don’t have to pay the middleman — but it could also put you in a better position to negotiate your car’s price.

 If speed is your biggest priority and you don’t want to spend your free time comparing lenders, Honda has two financing options that might suit you:

 Depending on where you live, your local dealer may offer their own special promotions, like cashback bonuses or low down payment deals.
 The rates and terms you qualify for will depend on your credit history and personal financial situation.

 Zero-interest financing is not available through banks, credit unions or online lenders since they have nothing to gain by offering it, but it is sometimes available through dealerships.
 At least with a dealership, you are moving their inventory.
 There are key points to consider about 0% financing:

 Before signing the dotted line for 0% car financing, be sure to compare offers from other lenders so you can be confident you’ve found the right deal.